BillyKalfus/acadia/docs/docs/hardware.rst

  Sequencer
 -----------

-The sequencer may be thought of as a high-performance real-time CPU in that it accesses a memory containing "instructions" that govern how data flows through the internal datapath of the sequencer (the classification of whether something is or is not a CPU is largely academic pedantry rather than a description of actual capabilities, so comparing the sequencer to a CPU is primarily useful for building intuition about its behavior).
-Also like a CPU, the datapath of the sequencer is a controllable interconnect responsible for moving data from one place to another as directed by the instructions; however unlike a (typical) CPU, the data does not pass through any other logic on its way to its destination.
-Instead, the endpoints of the datapath (referred to as the sources and destinations) determine how data can be transformed or transported by the sequencer.
-For example, rather than having a native instruction to add numbers by routing data through an arithmetic logic unit (ALU) as it passes from source to destination (as is typically done in conventional CPUs), one would execute instructions that move the addends from their respective sources into the ALU, then retrieve the result when the addition is complete.
-This architecture offers quite a bit of flexiblity in the operations available to the sequencer while allowing the clock speed to remain high, since the "distance" between sources and destinations are not lengthened by the presence of processing logic (such as an ALU).
-In contrast to a multi-cycle datapath (in which registers are inserted into long datapath branches and instructions take multiple cycles to complete), the real-time nature of the sequencer's execution is maintained: every data transfer from a source to a destination takes one cycle.
+The sequencer is a small real-time CPU that is responsible for coordinating actions across the system.
+It steps through a sequence of instructions, each of which moves data from one location in the internal datapath of the sequencer (the "sources") to another (the "destinations").
+There is only one type of instruction, but many destination ports of the sequencer will take additional action when written to or provide access to logic units that carry out more complex operations.
+For example, rather than having a native instruction to add numbers by routing data through an arithmetic logic unit (ALU) as it passes from source to destination, one would execute instructions that move the addends from their respective sources into the ALU via its destination ports, then retrieve the result from its source port when the addition is complete.
+This architecture greatly reduces the critical path of the sequencer, allowing the clock speed to remain reasonably high while allowing the sequencer to fetch and execute .
 This behavior is extremely useful for distributed systems requiring a high degree of synchronicity, since this means that the sequencer is able to operate at the finest timebase resolution of the system.

 When the sequencer starts, it begins reading from instruction memory and executing instructions in sequence.
 The sequencer has only two native instructions: store parallel (STP) and store conditional (STC).
 During an STP instruction, the sequencer is able to take any two data sources and load them into any two destinations independently of one another.
 The sources and destinations connected to the datapath determine the capabilities of the sequencer, which we'll detail individually in the following sections.
 During an STC instruction, one data source may be conditionally written to a destination, depending on whether a user-specified condition is satisfied.
 Therefore, for destinations that execute actions when written to, this mechanism can intrinsically allow those actions to be executed conditionally.